vlad-kolesnikov/job-find-assistant/README.md

 **User Story**T

+When a new user visits the site, they’re greeted with a registration and login form.
 As a user,
-I want to log in to the application using my email and password and Google OAuth provider), so that my progress and data — including applications, notes, and goals — are saved and available next time I log in.
+I want to log in to the application using my email and password and Google OAuth provider, so that my progress and data — including applications, notes, and goals — are saved and available next time I log in.

 **Acceptance Criteria**T
+When a new user visits the site, they’re greeted with a registration and login form.

 The user can register using email and password.

+The user can register with Google

 After registration user should login and see the management dashboard.